Shimshon21/Noteify/README.md

 # Noteify
 A Notes board with special theme.
-For these project we using bootstrap, jquery.
+For these project we are using bootstrap and jquery.